 The second use case is the scenario where an identifier identifies a non-3GPP device behind a UE or RG.
 The second use case is the focus of Work Tasks 4.x.

-NOTE 1: The User Identifier is an optional feature.
+NOTE 1: To ensure backwards compatibility, the User Identifier is an optional feature in 5GS.

 NOTE 2: Credentials need to be provisioned in the non-3GPP device by an operator, human user or a 3rd party.
 However, how a user identifier and any associated credentials are provisioned in a non-3GPP device, UE, or application is not in scope of this study.
 Also, application layer interaction between an application client of the UE and application server is out of scope.